A polynomial associated with rooted trees and specific posets: Extension to a class of posets

 \begin{rem} If either the second or the third item is removed from the list of feasible operations, we obtain the family of all posets whose Hasse diagram is a union of rooted trees (the roots being either all maximal or all minimal elements). \end{rem}

-The following definition introduces the notion of basic elements, which generalise leaves of a tree. \begin{defn} An element $x$ of a $\V$-poset is called \emph{basic} if it satisfies the following axioms:
+The following definition introduces the notion of basic elements, which generalise leaves of a tree (see Proposition~\ref{prop:treehasse}). \begin{defn} An element $x$ of a $\V$-poset is called \emph{basic} if it satisfies the following axioms:

 \begin{enumerate}[label=B.\arabic*] \item There are no two incomparable elements $u,v$ in the poset such that $x>u$ and $x>v$. \item There are no two incomparable elements $u,v$ in the poset such that $x<u$ and $x<v$. \item There is no element $u$ in the poset such that $u<x$ and for all $w \neq u,x$ and \end{enumerate}